If your friend or relative with schizophrenia won't get treatment, there are steps you can take to help.

-The National Association for the Mentally Ill (NAMI) has an information helpline (800-950-NAMI), referral service, and programs for individuals and families.
+- The National Alliance on Mental Illness (NAMI) has an information helpline (800-950-NAMI), referral service, and programs for individuals and families.

 Get Help in an Emergency

 First, call the police or 911.
 Explain the situation so they send someone trained to deal with it.
-"It takes the pressure off you and doesn't put you in the 'bad cop' position," Krishna says.
+"It takes the pressure off you," Krishna says.

 Some states will send a mobile crisis unit or psychiatric emergency team, often called a PET or SMART Team, to your house.
 The team often has a social worker or psychologist who can assess and de-escalate the situation.

-If your loved one is calm and doesn't need to be hospitalized, the team will talk to him about getting treatment on his own.
-Or they may bring him to the hospital with the help of police.
+If your loved one is calm and doesn't need to be hospitalized, the team will talk to them about getting treatment on their own.
+Or they may take them to a hospital with the help of police.